- 2-day trip from Edinburgh to Loch Ness and Inverness

 This small-group tour means you can reach out-of-the-way places, allowing you more time to discover genuine Scotland, with the added benefit of gaining intimate knowledge of the Scotland Highlands from a knowledgeable guide.

 See Itinerary section below for details on each day’s activities.

-You will arrive in Inverness in the early evening and be dropped off at your accommodation.
-The evening is free for you to explore the capital of the Highlands.
+Continue your journey north, arriving at Inverness in the early evening.
+You will be dropped off at your accommodation, and the evening is free for you to explore the capital of the Highlands.

 Day 2: Inverness – Edinburgh